MEI travel banner

 Recommended: Mesh tote bag (check price & 5000+ Amazon reviews here)

-Recommended: Waterproof Dry Bag (see reviews & recommendations here)
+Recommended: Waterproof waist pouch (see almost 15000 amazon reviews here)

-Water shoes will be useful if you’re going to a rocky beach or an excursion where water shoes are recommended.
+Water shoes will be useful if you’re going to a private island beach or an excursion where water shoes are recommended.
 We made the mistake several years ago of going to Dunn’s River Falls, Jamaica and needing to buy the shoes on site.

 In fact on a recent cruise, we brought some new water shoes for an excursion to Virgin Gorda.
 These were awesome, and I’ll be bringing my water shoes on all future Caribbean cruises!